 Zeaxanthin is a yellow antioxidant that improves eye health.
 This substance has been shown to have similar effects in the body to vitamin E. Zeaxanthin also improves the availability of another antioxidant called glutathione (R).
 Like lutein, zeaxanthin helps increase beneficial pigment in the eye lens (R).
 Lower levels of zeaxanthin put individuals at risk for vision loss (R).
 Zeaxanthin prevents AMD by prohibiting blue light from damaging the eye.
 This compound has been shown to neutralize free radicals found in the retina thus lowering the risk of AMD (R).

 There is no established RDA, but the research suggests that about 6 mg/day of zeaxanthin from fruit and vegetables (compared with less than 2 mg/day) may decrease the risk of advanced AMD (R).

 Healthy Thanksgiving Tips to Get More Zeaxanthin

 Corn gets a bad rap, but consider this: ground corn is the BEST source of zeaxanthin of all.
 Add a corn pudding or a tasty corn salad as a side to your turkey dinner.
-A quarter pound of corn tortilla contains over 10 grams of zeaxanthin [R]!
-Also add in some paprika or saffron (R).
+A quarter-pound of corn tortilla contains over 10 grams of zeaxanthin [R]!
+Also, add in some paprika or saffron (R).
 Eggs, orange pepper, honeydew, or mango also boost up the zeaxanthin on your Thanksgiving plate (R).
-Similar to lycopene, zeaxanthin absorbs better when it is chopped and cooked (R).
+Similar to the lycopene, zeaxanthin absorbs better when it is chopped and cooked (R).
 Pairing zeaxanthin with a fat food also will help to improve its absorption (R).